 Make the Roux:

-Add the flour and continually stir to form a smooth paste, aproximately 1-2 minutes to cook off the raw flour taste.
+You are add the flour and keep stirring to a smooth paste, about 1-2 minutes to cook out the flour taste.

 Add Chicken Broth:

-Cook and stir for a few more minutes, until the sauce thickens and bubbles.
+Cook and stir a few more minutes, until the sauce is thickening, and bubbles.

-Remove from heat, then stir in sour cream and diced green chilies until smooth.
+Remove from heat and mix in sour cream and diced green chilies until smooth.

 Adjust seasoning to taste.